Gavin Sheets Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.82 team ERA that ranks fourth among all league pitching staffs.
+- The Padres' 3.80 team ERA ranks fourth across all league pitching staffs.

-- In his most recent time out on Sunday, the righty tossed seven innings against the St. Louis Cardinals, allowing two earned runs while surrendering six hits.
+- The righty last appeared in relief on Sunday, Sept.
+24, when he threw 2 2/3 innings against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

-- In 23 games this season, the 32-year-old has a 3.39 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.
+- In 13 games this season, the 26-year-old has amassed a 3.57 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.